-We have made substantial progress in the execution of our strategy.
-Sales of our lead product, Xyrem® (sodium oxybate) oral solution, increased 60% in the three months ended March 31, 2013 compared to the same period in 2012.
-Sales of Erwinaze® (asparaginase Erwinia chrysanthemi), called Erwinase® in markets outside the United States, a product added to our portfolio as a result of the EUSA Acquisition, increased 27% in the three months ended March 31, 2013 compared to the same period in 2012 on a pro forma basis.
-Through the Azur Merger and the EUSA Acquisition, we significantly increased the number of products that we market and added products in therapeutic areas that were new to us, such as oncology and pain.
-We also enhanced our commercial platform, adding EUSA Pharma's specialty commercial infrastructure in the United States and Europe and its international distribution network to our existing U.S. specialty product platform.
+We have made substantial progress in the execution of our strategy in the first half of 2013.
+In the three and six months ended June 30, 2013, our total net product sales increased by 68% and 79%, respectively, compared to the same periods in 2012.
+Sales of our lead product, Xyrem® (sodium oxybate) oral solution, increased 50% and 55% in the three and six months ended June 30, 2013, respectively, compared to the same periods in 2012.
+Sales of Erwinaze® (asparaginase Erwinia chrysanthemi), called Erwinase® in markets outside the United States, a product added to our portfolio as a result of the EUSA Acquisition, increased 36% and 32% in the three and six months ended June 30, 2013, respectively, compared to the same periods in 2012 on a pro forma basis.
+We expect total product sales will increase in 2013 over 2012 primarily due to growth in sales of Xyrem and Erwinaze.